-CPR Practical
+CPR Practical AFTERNOON TIME TBD

 This session will educate Scouts in how to do the basics of CPR and the Heimlich.
-This is not a certification course, but it does satisfy the CPR requirement for aquatic merit badges, First Aid, and Emergency Preparedness.
+This is not a certification course but it does satisfy the CPR requirement for aquatic and boating merit badges, First Aid, and Emergency Preparedness.